TeleSoftas/RacoonSecure/README.md

     .Build();

 //Call services.AddRacoonSecurePasswordValidator<TUser> and pass your validator as parameter
-//pass false as seccond parameter to persist current validation rules and append RacoonSecure on top of existing ones. services.AddIdentity<IdentityUser, IdentityRole>()
+//pass false as seccond parameter to persist current validation rules and append
+//RacoonSecure rules on top of existing ones. services.AddIdentity<IdentityUser, IdentityRole>()
     .AddRacoonSecurePasswordValidator<User>(validator)

 ```

-After this step is done, registering user via `UserManage` will result in checking password against previously registered `validator` and failing if password is seen as not compliant by validator.
+After this step is done, registering a user via `UserManage` will result in checking password against previously registered `validator` and failing if password is seen as not compliant by validator.